Washington Mystics

-Franchise history
+History

 (1998–2004)

+On October 1, 1997, the city of Washington, D.C. was selected as a potential city for a WNBA expansion team.
+On November 11, the selection was made official, with the team to begin play during the 1998 season.
+On December 16, 1997, Abe Pollin, chairman of Washington Sports and Entertainment (WSELP), announced that the team would be known as the Washington Mystics, in keeping with the magic theme shared by the NBA's Washington Wizards.
+The league held their first expansion draft for the Mystics and the Detroit Shock on February 18, 1998.

-The Washington Mystics were one of the first WNBA expansion franchises to be established.
-In 1998, their first season, they finished with a WNBA worst 3–27 record, despite being led by Olympian Nikki McCray.
+The Mystics finished the 1998 season with a WNBA worst 3–27 record, despite being led by Olympian Nikki McCray.
 Although they did not make the playoffs that year, the team had high expectations after drafting University of Tennessee star Chamique Holdsclaw in 1999.
 Washington improved but again failed to make the playoffs as they finished with a 12–20 record.
 Holdsclaw would lead the team to the playoffs in 2000, making the playoffs with a record of 14–18, losing to the New York Liberty in a first-round sweep.

 After being tied for the worst record in the WNBA in 2001 with a 10–22 record, coach Tom Maher and General Manager Melissa McFerrin both resigned.
 With the future of the franchise up in the air, Mystics assistant coach Marianne Stanley took over as head coach.
 With the duo of Holdsclaw and rookie guard Stacey Dales-Schuman, the Mystics made the playoffs in 2002 with a 17–15 record.
 They would sweep the Charlotte Sting in the first round, but lose to New York again in the Eastern Conference Finals 2 games to 1.
 This would be the only time the Mystics would win a playoff series until 2017.

 In 2003, the Mystics would make a franchise second-worst record in franchise history with a 9–25 record, last in the Eastern Conference.

 Rumors of Holdsclaw being unhappy playing in Washington came to a head in 2004 when the Mystics star was sidelined with an unspecified ailment, later revealed to be a bout with depression.
 With their all-star out, rookie and Duke University standout Alana Beard led a depleted Mystics team to a surprising playoff appearance, the third in Mystics history.
 They finished the 2004 season at 17–17, but lost in the first round to the Connecticut Sun in 3 games.